What is PIK Interest?

 Some of the major advantages of payment-in-kind interest are as follows:

-- It is suitable for borrowers who face liquidity issues owing to growing business operations.
+- It is suitable for borrowers facing liquidity issues due to growing business operations.
 The cash available due to non-payment of interest can be used for various business needs.

 - Most PIK loans are unsecured in nature, which means that they don’t have any collateral requirements.
 It is useful for borrowers.

-- The lenders or investors of PIK debt instruments earn a relatively higher return as compared to that of normal debt instruments.
+- The lenders or investors of PIK debt instruments earn a relatively higher return than normal debt instruments.

 Disadvantages